How to prepare for a mortgage application

 What happens next?

 Once you’ve found a mortgage deal, you can start the mortgage application with your chosen lender.

 Start your mortgage application

-The first stage of your application is often to get a mortgage Approval in Principle (AIP) which is an indication of what a lender will lend to you, but not a guarantee.
-If you’re approved for an AIP, you’re a step closer to getting full mortgage approval.
+The first stage of your application is often to get a mortgage Approval in Principle (AIP) which is an indication of what the lender will give you, but not a guarantee.
+If you get AIP, you’re a step closer to full mortgage approval.

-The interest rate used for the AIP isn’t necessarily the rate you’ll get for your mortgage.
+The interest rate used for the AIP isn’t necessarily the final rate you’ll get, as the property price may change by the time you drawdown the mortgage.